themejuice/tj/README.md

 _If you're familiar with forwarding host ports on operating systems other than OSX, check out [this file](https://github.com/ezekg/theme-juice-cli/blob/master/lib/theme-juice/tasks/forward_ports.rb#L34-L51) and make a pull request so that everybody else can benefit from your smarts._

-### Can I add my starter theme, ________?
+### Can I add my starter template, ________?
 Yes!
-Just update the `THEMES` constant inside [commands/create.rb](https://github.com/ezekg/theme-juice-cli/blob/master/lib/theme-juice/commands/create.rb#L7-L12) and make a pull request.
-I'll verify that the theme includes a `Juicefile` (not required, but preferred to automate build steps), and that everything looks solid.
-Until then (or if your theme is private), just run the command below to clone your theme.
+Just update the `TEMPLATES` constant inside [commands/create.rb](https://github.com/ezekg/theme-juice-cli/blob/master/lib/theme-juice/commands/create.rb#L7-L12) and make a pull request.
+I'll verify that the template includes a `Juicefile` (not required, but preferred to automate build steps), and that everything looks solid.
+Until then (or if your template is private), just run the command below to clone your template.

 ```
-tj create --theme git@your.repo:link/goes-here.git
+tj create --template git@your.repo:link/goes-here.git
 ```

 ### Can I integrate my deployments with Slack?